lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

     deviation from charge neutrality: 0.015468

 The Pade correction reduces the deviation from neutrality but overestimates the shift.
 A new estimate is made for the potential shift and the prompt reappears.
 You can repeat the GF cycle as many times as you like.
-(If you see **QUERY: odify vbar (def=...)?** just hit return**) If you iterate enough you should see something like:
+(If you see **QUERY: modify vbar (def=...)?** just hit return) If you iterate enough you should see something like:

     gfasa:  potential shift this iter = 0.000001.
 Cumulative shift = -0.000423